zryska/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 # Command line configuration of Edge Data Store

-Configuration and administration of the Edge Data Store on Linux and Windows can also be accomplished using the edgecmd command line tool.
-On Windows it is located in the directory:
+You can configure and administer Edge Data Store on Linux and Windows by using the edgecmd command line utility.
+This document will be referred to as edgecmd, even though it is named edgecmd.exe on Windows and edgecmd on Linux.

+Location on Windows:

 ```cmd
 C:\Program Files\OSIsoft\EdgeDataStore\edgecmd.exe
 ```

-You should specify the full path when using it on Windows.
+**Note:** You should specify the full path when using it on Windows.

-On Linux the utility is installed in:
+Location on Linux:

 ```bash
  /opt/OSIsoft/EdgeDataStore/edgecmd
 ```

-On Linux it can be accessed without using the full path.
-For the sake of simplicity the utility for the rest of this topic will be referred to as edgecmd, even though it is named edgecmd.exe on Windows and edgecmd on Linux.
+**Note:** On Linux, you can access it without using the full path.

-Most configurations options that can be done using REST can also be done using the edgecmd utility and command line arguments.
-Generally the configuration and administrative REST interfaces are exposed via the command line.
-Access to reading and writing data to the Edge Data Store Storage Component - OMF Ingress and SDS Read/Write capabilities are only available using the REST API.
+Most options that you can configure using REST, you can also configure using the edgecmd utility and command line arguments.
+Generally, the configuration and administrative REST interfaces are exposed through the command line.
+Access to reading and writing data to the Edge Data Store Storage Component, OMF Ingress, and SDS Read/Write capabilities are only available using the REST API.

-A simple example of viewing system configuration using edgecmd:
+Example: Viewing system configuration using edgecmd:

 ```bash
 edgecmd Configuration System